 Nirsevimab (or palivizumab if nirsevimab is not available)

 Practicing good hygiene is an important preventive measure.
 An ill child and the people in the household should wash their hands frequently.
 In general, the more intimate physical contact (such as hugging, snuggling, or bed sharing) that takes place with an ill child, the greater the risk of spreading the infection to other family members.
 Parents must balance this risk with the need to comfort an ill child.

-There is no vaccine to prevent RSV or hMPV infection at the present time.
+There is no vaccine to prevent hMPV infection at the present time.

 Drugs Mentioned In This Article

 |Copegus, Moderiba, Rebetol, RibaPak, Ribasphere, Ribasphere RibaPak, RibaTab, Virazole|